-The trek offers a fabulous experience of what Nepal has to offer with a balanced mixture of nature and culture.
-It is said that people come to Nepal for the mountains and return for the people, let’s check it for yourself!
+The trek offers a fabulous village experience of what Nepal has to offer with a balanced mixture of nature and culture.
+It is said that people come to Nepal for the mountains and return to the people, let’s check it for yourself!

 1. From April to June for berry hunting and flower discovering

-2. From June to July for learning how to plant some mullet, ginger etc… with the villagers
+2. From June to July for learning how to plant some millet, ginger etc… with the villagers

 3. From August to September for nice local veggies degustation and river swimming.